-Antoine de Castellane
+Antoine de Castelane

-Last 50 years retrospective of paintings
+50 years of painting.

-His works are inhabitated by lost characters, always marked by a sensual melancholy.
-Sometimes, he has given the first role to nature and his trees share a soul, candour and colours expressing feelings with men.
-During the 1990’ he exposed his exactness structured by lines of Indian ink; it is the “Arborescence” period.
+His works are inhabited by lost characters, always marked by a sensual melancholy.
+Sometimes, he gives the first role to nature; his trees share a soul, candour and colours expressing feelings with men.
+During the 1990’s he exposed his precision structured by lines of Indian ink; such is the “Arborescence” period.
 He has drawn his inspiration from men and trees, which corresponds to his lifestyle in Sologne.
-Then Antoine de Castellane restarted to work on oil portraits during the 2000’.
-The portrait appears as a landmark in his work.
-This works are striking because they reflect a deep and delicate expression of life.
+After the year 2000 Antoine de Castellane went back to working on oil portraits.
+Portraiture appears as a landmark in his work, and these striking pieces reflect a deep and delicate expression of life.